With such a lengthy and diverse history and culture, the United Kingdom can be a richly rewarding place to visit.

 The United Kingdom has a number of breweries and microbreweries, producing beers and ales which are often only sold in the local area.
 Wine is even being produced in the south now that a shifting climate has brought warmer, more reliable temperatures.
-Cider is another national favourite, with several cider orchards across the country.
+Cider is another national favorite, with several cider orchards across the country.

 The most obviously associated drink with both Scotland and Ireland is of course whisky, which is produced widely across the country.
-Different regions use different distilling techniques and ingredients, which culminates in a wide variety of tastes from mild and fruity to strongly flavoured, smoky liquors.
+Different regions use different distilling techniques and ingredients, which culminates in a wide variety of tastes from mild and fruity to strongly flavored, smoky liquors.

 The UK does not have the same tipping culture as you find in the US and Canada, and in general you'd only give tips to drivers/guides, to waiting staff in restaurants and to certain hotel staff.
 In restaurants, it is normal to tip around 10% of the total cost of the meal.
 Do check your bill first though, as some establishments will have added this on automatically.

 The currency used across the United Kingdom is the Pound Sterling (GBP), more commonly known as the pound.
 You can pre-purchase GBP from currency exchange offices across the world, or at the airport prior to flying.
 You will find ATMs accepting all major credit and debit cards in all cities and towns, but if you are visiting rural areas you should make sure you have enough cash with you.

 Although most shops and restaurants will accept credit card payments, you may incur a fee if you use your card for small amounts.
 American Express and Diners Club cards are not widely accepted.